-- In previous times, it was believed that camels store water in their humps, however, a camel’s hump is a reservoir of fats, not water.
+- In old times, it was believed that camels store water in their humps, however, a camel’s hump is a reservoir of fats, not water.

 9. Why Do Camels Have Hump On Their Back

-- A camel’s hump is a storage place of fats, an energy-rich compound that provides 9 calories of energy per gram.
+- A camel’s hump is a storage place for fats – an energy-rich compound that provides energy of 9 calories per gram.

-- Camels utilize their humps’ fats as a source of energy in the conditions of food scarcity.
+- Camels utilize their humps’ fats as an energy source when food is scarce.

 - That is why a well-fed camel has an upright and hard hump while the same camel will have a flexible and bent hump after a long journey particularly in the desert.